 Executing the Document

-The principal must sign the completed POA form, preferably in the presence of a notary or witnesses for added credibility.
+The principal must sign the completed POA form, preferably in the presence of an online notary or witnesses, for added credibility.
 Notarization or witness signatures may be legally required for certain transactions to be recognized.
-Store copies of the executed document securely, and provide the agent and relevant parties with access to ensure easy reference and implementation.
+Store copies of the executed document securely and provide the agent and relevant parties with access to ensure easy reference and implementation.

 Common Mistakes to Avoid